 The D6/beginner division only allows new and unranked players.

 Mostly, what you need to know is:

-- – All players and staff will need a valid form of state issued I.D. to check in.
-We are an APPA approved league and do require APPA ID cards for all players and staff that intend to enter the pits or playing field.
+– All players and staff will need a valid form of state issued I.D. to check in.
+We are a PBLi approved league and do require PBLi ID cards for all players and staff that intend to enter the pits or playing field.
 ID cards will be printed at the field the day of the event. ***More information here***

-- – The MVPS has evolved into a format where flags are no longer needed.
-Instead, to score a point, a player must press the score button on the opposing team’s start box.
-Pressing this button will end the game time and earn your team a point given that the player pressing the button is ruled clear of hits by the referee.
+– The MVPS uses a flagless scoring system.
+To score a point, a player must press the score button on the opposing team’s start box.
+Pressing this button will stop the game time and earn your team a point given that the player pressing the button is ruled clear of hits by the referee.